Alexandercheng-rsch/ACO/README.md

-# Island-based Ant Colony Optimization with Master Colony (IACOMC)
+# Island-based Ant Colony Optimisation with Master Colony (IACOMC)

-A novel hybrid algorithm for solving the Capacitated Vehicle Routing Problem (CVRP) using an innovative Master Colony mechanism combined with island-based parallel optimization.
+A novel hybrid algorithm for solving the Capacitated Vehicle Routing Problem (CVRP) using an innovative Master Colony mechanism combined with island-based parallel optimisation.

 ## Table of Contents